sylefeb/Silice/learn-silice/README.md

 Change log from step 2:
-- We add a 32-bits `cycle` variable in both units, incremented at the end of the always block `cycle = cycle + 1`.
-These will be perfectly in synch since the entire design starts precisely on the same initial clock cycle.
+- We add a 32-bits `cycle` variable in both units, incremented at the end of the always blocks `cycle = cycle + 1`.
+Both will be perfectly in synch since the entire design starts precisely on the same initial clock cycle.
 - We print the value of `cycle` alongside the value of `o` in unit `rotate` and alongside the value of `r.o` in `main`.